hanzulmj/Car_Renatal_System/README.md

-##Mega City Cab Management System
+##Chigo City Cab Management System

-This project is an online car rental and reservation system for Mega City Cab.
+This project is an online car rental and reservation system for ChigoCity Cab.

 #Technologies Used